amityadavnitc/Smart-Shopping-Layouts/README.md

-It's an android studio project on smart shopping layouts.
+Android studio project and apk file for smart shopping layouts.